pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_files.md

 7

 8@interface PNAcknowledgmentStatus : PNErrorStatus
 9
 10// Whether status object represent error or not.
 11@property (nonatomic, readonly, assign, getter = isError) BOOL error;
 12
 13// Additional information related to error status object.
 14@property (nonatomic, readonly, strong) PNErrorData *errorData;
 15
 16@end

 ```

 ## Publish file message

-Publishes the uploaded file message to a channel.
-Called internally by sendFileWithRequest after upload.
-If sendFileWithRequest fails with PNPublishFileMessageOperation, reuse status data and call publishFileMessageWithRequest to resend only the message.
+Publishes a file message to a channel for an already uploaded file.
+Used internally by sendFileWithRequest.
+If sendFileWithRequest fails with PNPublishFileMessageOperation, call this to retry publishing without re-uploading.

 ### Method(s)